The mayor of Manila, former scavenger and actor, presidential candidate | ExBulletin

 The mayor of Manila, former scavenger and actor, presidential candidate

-The popular mayor of the Philippine capital said on Wednesday he would run for president next year, the latest contender in what is expected to be an overcrowded race to succeed controversial leader Rodrigo Duterte.
+MANILA, Philippines (AP) The People’s Mayor of the Philippine capital said on Wednesday he would run in next year’s presidential election, the latest contender in what is expected to be a crowded race to succeed the controversial Rodrigo Duterte.

 |